MikaelMayer/Editor/README.md

 1. `npm bundle.js` to bundle the server code into the executable.
 2. `npm version patch` to patch Editor's version number

+### Publishing locally:

+Inside the folder containing the Editor folder, run the following command.

+     npm install ./Editor

+This will install all executables at the location given in `npm bin` and make them available in your PATH.

 ## Limitations, future work and caution

 ### HTML formatting caution